- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

-- LING488 - Culture & the Language Classroom
+- LING488 - Introduction to Culture and the Language Classroom

 This course explores the various ways in which culture informs and interacts with teaching and learning in the additional language classroom.
 Materials and assignments are designed to advance students' understanding of theory, practice, and research in the wider field of intercultural communication with a focus on how such knowledge can be applied to pedagogical practices in language teaching.
 Considerations will include the effects of cultural identities and cross-cultural experiences on language, perception, and world view and how these factors inform the larger language learning experience.
 Current and future teachers will be equipped with the tools to develop their individual intercultural competence and to foster intercultural awareness in their own classrooms.